MehranTaghian/SAC_GCN/README.md

 # Explainability of Deep Reinforcement Learning Algorithms in Robotic Domains by using Layer-wise Relevance Propagation

 ## Environments
-Our modified versions of robotic environments are under the `CustomGymEnvs` directory.
+Our modified versions of robotic environments are under the `./CustomGymEnvs` directory.
 In this directory, there is a `changed_envs` directory which contains the new `FetchReach-v1` environment called `FetchReach-v2` with changed action-space.
 The actions in the updated environment are torques (rather than the x, y, and z velocity of the end-effector).
 Under the `envs` directory, there are